 A roof mount system is just as it sounds — panels are attached to the roof with racking hardware.
 There are three basic factors that determine whether a roof will be good for solar.

 For a ground mount installation, a racking system is engineered, constructed, and anchored into the ground.
 The electrical wiring runs in an underground trench to the house and the system is connected to the meter.
 There are several pros and cons when considering a ground mount.

 Solar shingles have been powering in and out of the headlines for the past few years after Tesla debuted their solar roof.
 Although still in limited production, the future of solar is definitely S3XY with options that camouflage the appearance of rooftop solar.
 We hate to rain on this solar party, but when compared to a traditional system, there are few pros among even more cons to this technology in its current form.

 Solar shingles aren’t a new concept, in fact we installed Dow’s version of solar tiles in 2014.
 Although we dream of a beautiful future where solar is fully integrated into the design and build of a home, and HOA’s have nothing to object to, our main concern is the savings potential of the solar shingles that are currently on the market.
 Right now, solar shingles are much less power dense than their cousin the PV module.
 On top of that, a full roof replacement is required when switching to a solar roof so there is also an increase in material and labor cost.
 This is why the payback on a solar roof is much longer than a traditional solar system.
-Check out our post “Tesla Solar Roof: To Wait Or Not To Wait” to learn more about the pros, cons, solar payback, and whether you should wait for the solar roof to hit NC.
+Check out our post “Tesla Solar Roof: To Wait Or Not To Wait” to learn more about the pros, cons, solar payback, and whether you should get in line for a solar roof in NC..